ryanwebster90/snip-dedup/README.md

 ## Contribute

+Contributions are welcome.
+Usually, the best way is first to open an issue to discuss things.

 This python project uses the [`hatch`][hatch] project manager.
 Dependencies are specified inside the `pyproject.toml` file, and build configs inside the `hatch.toml` file.
 As such you can enter the isolated development environment with `hatch shell` from inside the repository.

+The code should be documented following the [Numpy docstring standard][docstring].

 To avoid silly mistakes, the code is checked with [pyright][pyright].
 To ensure a consistent styling, all python code is formatted with [black][black] and we use the [ruff][ruff] linter.
+Remark that these can usually get installed in your editor, such as VS Code, to view the checks directly in the code.
-Once you have installed them, you can check that the code is consistent with:
+Once you have installed them (suggested via [pipx][pipx]), you can check that the code is consistent with:

 ```sh
 hatch run check  # check for mistakes via static analysis